Personal Injury Law, Plain and Simple

 Injury as the result of another's negligence deserves justice.
 Call Joe today.

-Our attorneys have been helping Maine families cope with personal injury cases for more than three decades.
+Our attorneys have been helping Maine families cope with personal injury cases for nearly five decades.
 You don't have to pay us anything before you win your settlement, and there is no cost for an initial consultation.
 Contact our offices today.